-- 7.1 An Appropriate Assessment is being undertaken as the Bartestree with Lugwardine Neighbourhood Plan is located within the Neighbourhood Plan is located within the River Lugg catchment area.
+- 7.1 An Appropriate Assessment is being undertaken as the Dormington and Mordiford Group Neighbourhood Plan is located within the Neighbourhood Plan is located within the River Lugg catchment area.
 The consideration of any mitigation also requires this to take place within an Appropriate Assessment.
 Clearly, water quality within the SAC is the predominate issue here and this is reflected within the assessment undertaken. - 7.2 It is therefore the ability to consider any potential mitigation measures, which could be, applied that would reduce the adverse effects on the integrity of the site.
 The following potential mitigation measures are indicated below.
-The summary of findings will indicate if any of these are relevant to the Bartestree with Lugwardine NDP.
+The summary of findings will indicate if any of these are relevant to the Dormington and Mordiford Group NDP.